The Japanese Empire (book)

-The Japanese Empire: Grand Strategy from the Meiji Restoration to the Pacific War is a 2017 history book by Sarah C. Paine about the Empire of Japan.
-The Japanese Empire is the most recent publication by Sarah C. Paine, after 2012's The Wars for Asia, 1911–1949.
+The Japanese Empire: Grand Strategy from the Meiji Restoration to the Pacific War is a 2017 history book by S. C. M. Paine about the Empire of Japan.
+The Japanese Empire is the most recent publication by Paine, after 2012's The Wars for Asia, 1911–1949.
 Unlike her previous works, this book focuses chiefly on Japan, whereas her other works had instead focused on Russia or China.

 Contents

 The Japanese Empire details the history of Japan, in particular, its attempts to become a great power, from the beginning of the Meiji era in 1868, to the end of the Pacific War in 1945, and how this can be applied to contemporary American foreign policy.
 The book focuses on Japan's grand strategy, which, in Paine's description, "integrates all relevant elements of national power.
 It extends far beyond military power to encompass economic influence, co-ordination with allies, intelligence gathering and analysis, propaganda, institution building, international law, etc." Paine argues in the book that the lack of a properly defined grand strategy was the cause of Japan's military failures during the 1930s and 1940s.

-The book is divided into seven chapters – the first is an introduction of Meiji-era Japan, chapters two and three deal with the First Sino-Japanese War and Russo-Japanese War respectively, chapter four is about the interwar period, running from 1906 to 1931, chapters five and six detail the "fourteen year war" (1931-1945), and the final chapter serves as the book's conclusion, and places the conflicts of the Japanese Empire in a wider social and historical context.
+The book is divided into seven chapters – the first is an introduction of Meiji-era Japan, chapters two and three deal with the First Sino-Japanese War and Russo-Japanese War respectively, chapter four is about the interwar period, running from 1906 to 1931, chapters five and six detail the "fourteen year war" (1931–1945), and the final chapter serves as the book's conclusion, and places the conflicts of the Japanese Empire in a wider social and historical context.
 Each of the chapters address the underlying and proximate causes of the conflicts, the outcomes of significant battles, and the grand strategies of the nations involved.